 She has worked for many years in patient and public involvement in health and social care planning, delivery and research at local and national level, including knowledge mobilisation, policy work and community engagement, and before that as an outreach and development worker.
 She graduated in Chemical Engineering at University College London.

 Expertise and Public Engagement

-She also writes on diversity, equality and human rights, including inclusion of lesbian, gay, bisexual and transgender people in faith communities, and is on the board of a disabled people’s organisation focusing on domestic violence and hate crime.
+She also writes on diversity, equality and human rights, including inclusion of lesbian, gay, bisexual and trans (LGBT)+ people in faith communities, and is on the board of a disabled people’s organisation focusing on domestic violence and hate crime.

 Whose views, and lives, truly count?
 The meaning of co-production against a background of worsening inequalities

 Hensman, S., 2021, In: Beresford P, Farr M, Hickey G, Kaur M, Ocloo J, Tembo D, Williams O. COVID-19 and Co-production in health and social care research, policy and practice: volume 1: the challenges and necessity of co-production.
 Policy Press; p.
 19-27.